Saudi Crown Prince Nayef left security legacy

 Despite his fierce reputation atop the internal security forces, Nayef was said by princes to be among the kinder members of the al-Saud dynasty, treating nephews and nieces of the younger generation with more consideration than his peers.

-The domestic intelligence service, the Mabahith which is under Interior Ministry command, has over the years targeted Islamists, liberals and Shi'ites who sought to organise protests or petition the king on democratic reform.
+The domestic intelligence service, the Mabahith which is under Interior Ministry command, has over the years targeted Islamists, liberals and Shi'ites who sought to organize protests or petition the king on democratic reform.

 A prominent Saudi rights group, the Saudi Civil and Political Rights Association, in January issued a statement decrying Nayef for failing to investigate allegations of human rights abuses by the ministry.

-He had been ill for some time and died in a Swiss hospital.
+He had been gravely ill for some months and died in a Swiss hospital.
 He will buried in the holy city of Mecca on Sunday.